PlaceHolderHere/terminalMinesweeper/DOCUMENTATION.md

     * CHARMAP
         - CHARMAP is an array of characters which is used to map tile types to characters for printGrid()
 # FUNCTIONS
-    * printGrid()
+    * printGrid(grid)
-        - printGrid() takes in a grid[GRID_HEIGHT][GRID_WIDTH] and prints it out in the terminal with corresponding borders and coordinate labels
+        - printGrid(grid) takes in a grid[GRID_HEIGHT][GRID_WIDTH] as input and prints it out in the terminal with corresponding borders and coordinate labels
-        - printGrid() refers to CHARMAP for what characters to use for each tile type
+        - printGrid(grid) refers to CHARMAP for what characters to use for each tile type

+    * int initGrid(grid)
+        - initGrid(grid) takes in a grid[GRID_HEIGHT][GRID_WIDTH] as input and edits the grid directly to have a set number of mines and adjust the surrounding tiles accordingly
+        * RETURN VALUES
+            - a return value of 0 means that NO problems were encountered
+            - a return value of 1 means that an ERROR has occured